 1301 PR.05 Residual Balance Fund Transfers

 The balance of funds when the agreement permits Yale to retain the funds after the work is completed.
-If the funding provided by the sponsor is not fully expended after all appropriate expenses (e.g., salary commensurate with the effort devoted) have been charged to the award, a residual balance will exist.
+If the funding provided by the sponsor is not fully expended once all appropriate expenses (e.g., salary commensurate with the effort devoted) have been charged to the award, a residual balance will exist.
 Residual balances can occur on a grant or contract (including clinical trial and research service agreements).

-A. After the project has ended, the work completed, the deliverables met, and the sponsor does not require the return of remaining funds, the principal investigator (PI) may request that the remaining funds be transferred to a non-sponsored account and used to further their research.
-In the event that the work is not complete and deliverables have not been met by the anticipated due date, immediately contact the Office of Sponsored Projects (OSP) to discuss next steps.
+After the project has ended, the work completed, the deliverables met, and the sponsor does not require the return of remaining funds, the principal investigator (“PI”) may request that the remaining funds be transferred to an unrestricted account (e.g., FD01 or FD18) and used to further research.
+In the event that the work is not complete, and deliverables have not been met by the anticipated due date, immediately contact the Office of Sponsored Projects (“OSP”) to discuss next steps.
 It is imperative that PI salary representing his/her effort be charged to the award.
-If requesting an extension for a clinical trial agreement ensure that the HIC approval date(s), at a minimum, agree with the period of the contract.
+If requesting an extension for a clinical trial agreement, confirm that the institutional review board (“IRB”) approval date(s), at a minimum, agree with the period of the contract.

-- All work was completed.
+- All work has been completed.

 - No outstanding work activities or deliverables remain open or in question by the sponsor (and expenses are in accordance with the terms and conditions of the agreement and the negotiated budget).

 - All required financial/technical reports and deliverables have been submitted to the sponsor.

 - All invoices for the project have been submitted and all payments received by Yale.

 - All applicable expenditures have been charged to the award and effort of PI and key personnel for this award is accurately charged.